 How to connect a Bluetooth headset to your PS4

-First, have the device that you’d like to connect on and ready.
-Then select Settings > Devices > Bluetooth Devices.
+With the Bluetooth device on hand, select first in your PS4 menu Settings > Devices > Bluetooth Devices.
 That will set your console to automatically scan for additional devices to pair.
-Your already-paired devices will be shown, along with an icon telling you what type of device it is.
+Your already-paired devices will be shown in the Bluetooth devices section, along with an icon detailing what type of device it is, as shown below.

-To pair a new device, select it from the list of non-connected devices.
-This will be indicated with a simple blue light to the left of the device name in the menu.
-If it’s on, then you’ve already connected that accessory to your console.
-If not…
+To pair a new device, select it from the list of unconnected devices.
+This will be indicated with a blue light to the left of the device name in the menu.
+When connected to the PS4 correctly, the color will change to green.

-And you’re done!
-Keep in mind that there is a limit to the number of Bluetooth connections your PlayStation 4 can support.
-The exact number depends on the console model, but you can generally expect three or four connections to be your practical limit.
+Once appropriately paired, you’re all set.
+Ensure the device is functioning soundly and is properly adjusted via the Audio Devices page in your PS4 settings.
+Keep in mind that there is a limit to the number of Bluetooth connections a PlayStation 4 can support.
+The exact number depends on the console model, but users can generally expect three to four connections as a practical limit.

 The PlayStation 4 is a system of immense versatility, laden with more than its fair share of quirks and hidden features.
 Learn even more about your system through the help of our PlayStation 4 Tips and Tricks, as well as our PlayStation 4 Pro guide for those with the more premium and updated system.
 Or discover what other controller options are available over the DualShock 4.
 You could also take a gander at our how-to for setting up HDR on the console, and a list of all the games that make the best use of the HDR features on the Pro.